-Stephen McAdoo is in his third season as the Roughriders’ offensive coordinator and assistant head coach.
+Stephen McAdoo is in his fourth season as the Roughriders’ offensive coordinator and assistant head coach.

 Before joining the Roughriders, McAdoo spent two seasons as the offensive coordinator on Chris Jones’ staff with the Edmonton Eskimos.

 McAdoo’s CFL coaching resumé also includes four seasons with the Toronto Argonauts as their offensive line coach and four seasons with the Montreal Alouettes, for whom he served as offensive line and running backs coach before becoming their co-offensive coordinator.

 He won Grey Cup titles with the Eskimos in 2015 and the Argonauts in 2012.